Flamenco/stackeditpro/Features.md

 > You will be presented with an *Extract Text confirmation dialog* when executing this action.
 This dialog allows you to specify the new name if different than the first heading of the selection.

 # Fixes

+## Scrollable Navigation Bar
+The PageDown buttons are now in a scrollable section of the navigation bar, making them available on narrow-width devices.
 ## IOS
 ### Cut, Copy, Paste, and Select - Fixed On iOS
 In the original StackEdit, you cannot cut, copy, or paste in the Markdown editor while using iOS.
 This is a total PITA, and quite frankly, a dealbreaker.
 Alas, now It works.